lehman-pit-workshop/june2022bootcamp/README.md

 - cleaning data.
 - understanding ordinary least squares regression.

-Of course we will also be using github.
+Of course, we will also be using github.

-You will want to fork this repository.
+You will want to accept the github link.
+This will create a repository for you.

 Then create a new project "from version control" in R studio, checking out the code from your repository.

-[] Install the tidyverse, skimr and the palmerpenguins data set.
-Also if you don't have Rmarkdown, knitr, and usethis installed, install those.
-[] If you have not done so, you will need to create a PAT (personal access token) for github.
-You can follow the instructions here: https://usethis.r-lib.org/articles/git-credentials.html
+If you have not done so, you will need to create a
+PAT (personal access token) for github.
+You can f0llow the instructions here:

+https://usethis.r-lib.org/articles/git-credentials.html